ffissore/presentz.js/README.md

 Presentz.js is a javascript library for synchronizing videos and slides.

 It's at the heart of http://presentz.org/, a website for freely publishing conference talks, pitches, lessons and the like.
+[Presentz.org](https://github.com/ffissore/presentz.org) is free software as well.

 ## Dependencies quick reference